Have You Been Injured in an Accident With a Hartford Insured?

 Many insurance companies use the same strategies to reduce the amount they must pay out in claims.
 These may include:

 - Shifting responsibility to someone other than their drivers.
-Insurance companies may attempt to shift liability to the victim or other drivers involved in the accident, or they may attempt to claim that other factors contributed to the accident to reduce their liability.
+Insurance companies may attempt to shift liability to the victim or other drivers involved in the accident.
+Further, they may attempt to claim that other factors were the cause of the accident to reduce their liability.

 - Offering a low settlement.
-Most people have no idea how much the damages from an accident may actually cost them, and insurance companies may take advantage of that.
+Most people have no idea how much the damages from an accident may actually cost them.
+Often insurance companies try to take advantage of those without a lawyer.
 Shortly after an accident, the victim may receive a settlement offer.
-This amount of money will almost always be for significantly less than they really deserve for their injuries and the expenses associated with them.
+This amount of money will almost always be for significantly less than they really deserve for their injuries and the expenses.
 If they accept this offer, they may reduce or eliminate any chance of obtaining appropriate compensation in the future.

 A good lawyer with experience dealing with insurance companies can offer key advantages to an accident victim.
 Unfortunately for many victims, plaintiffs without counsel are typically unable to get a satisfactory response to their claims.
-Attorneys may expedite the process and obtain a larger settlement more quickly.
+Personal injury attorneys can expedite the process and usually obtain a larger settlement more quickly.

-The supposed financial commitment of hiring a lawyer may feel daunting.
-Moreover, this is especially true for someone who is already burdened by medical bills and other damages from the accident.
-For that reason, Abels & Annes offers a free initial consultation to discuss cases and potential claims.
-In addition, we typically handle personal injury cases on a contingent fee basis: lawyer fees and any potential litigation costs are not paid upfront, but covered by any eventual settlement or verdict.
+The financial commitment of hiring a lawyer may feel daunting.
+Moreover, this is especially true for someone who is already dealing with medical bills and other damages from the accident.
+For that reason, Abels & Annes offers free consultations to discuss cases and potential claims.
+In addition, we handle personal injury cases on a contingency fee basis.
+This means that there is no upfront money for legal fees.
+The lawyer’s fee is a percentage of the financial recovery.
 This type of agreement ensures that those who are most in need of legal support can get it.

 If you’re struggling alone to get the compensation you deserve from the Hartford or any other insurance company after a motor vehicle accident, don’t wait to get legal help.
 Speak to an experienced lawyer at Abels & Annes as soon as possible.
 Contact us at (312) 924-7575 or online to schedule a free consultation today.